 And it happens across the board, whether you're working on videos or music, there's always that ‘I know more than you’ push and pull.
 And the music industry is so small, you have to navigate those types of conversations with a lot of finesse.

 So women face a lot of challenges and me personally, I've faced and continue to face them.
 But I realise that as I'm growing and building, I am getting a lot of respect in my field.

-Africa in general is a very normative society yet in your music and lifestyle, you come off as a norm-bender and have a strong androgynous aura.
-What do you think of where Africa is right now and why do you think it's important to channel these narratives through your art?
+Africa, in general, is a very normative society yet in your music and lifestyle, you come off as a norm-bender and have a strong androgynous aura.
+What do you think of where Africa is right now liberality-wise and why do you think it's important to channel these narratives through your art?

 I don't think I'm a norm-bender or gender-bender just for the sake of being edgy or cool.
 I just think it's important for people to understand that there are so many ways and forms of existence and human beings really and truly live on a spectrum, and nothing is binary the way we've been taught to believe.

 So through my art and my general being, I enjoy expressing that idea of the fact that we're all malleable humans living on a spectrum.